govau/service-manual/content/user-research/guides.md

     text: How to create a user research plan.
     link: '/user-research/planning-user-research/'
   - headline: How user research changes during design and delivery
-    text: What activities you should do in each stage of the service design and delivery process.
+    text: The research activities you should do in each stage of the service design and delivery process.
     link: '/user-research/research-stages/'
   - headline: Find user research participants
     text: How to recruit people to research with.